Skip to main content

 Open – Partially Addressed

 DOD agreed with our recommendation.
-As of October 2020, the Navy approved a change to the operational schedule for ships homeported in Japan and other overseas homeports and included this change in Navy guidance.
-The Navy also established a working group named the Naval Surface Group Western Pacific to oversee surface ship maintenance, training, and certification for ships based in Japan.
-To fully implement this recommendation, the Navy will need to adhere to the revised schedules.
-As of January 2023, a Navy official told us that ships based overseas were adhering to the Optimized Fleet Response Plan schedule, but did not maintain historical documentation to demonstrate adherence.
+As of October 2020, the Navy approved a change to the operational schedule for ships homeported in Japan and other overseas homeports and included this change in Navy guidance for the Optimized Fleet Response Plan.
+In September 2022, the Navy began a comprehensive review of the Optimized Fleet Response Plan.
+In January 2023, a Navy official told us that ships based overseas were adhering to the Optimized Fleet Response Plan schedule, but did not maintain historical documentation to demonstrate adherence.
+To fully implement this recommendation, the Navy should complete its ongoing review and assessment of the Optimized Fleet Response Plan to include codifying a sustainable operational schedule for ships homeported overseas with data demonstrating adherence.
+As of January 2024, and according to Navy's corrective action plan, the Navy planned to complete its assessment and make related policy changes by July 30, 2024.
+In April 2024, a DOD official confirmed that there was no change to the Navy's planned actions.
 Without an operational schedule that balances presence demands and long-term sustainability for ships homeported overseas, the Navy risks continuing the pattern of deferred ship maintenance, which leads to higher maintenance costs over the long term and threatens achievement of full ship service lives.
-As of December 2023, the Navy plans to issue guidance in June 2024 that will require the reporting of OFRP performance and tracking of historical documentation to demonstrate adherence to the operational schedule.

 Department of Defense